ZhengtianZhu/shadowAnalysis-Cesium-1.10.3/README.md

 # 2023/6/1
 I am replacing this  "shadowQuery = new Cesium.ShadowQueryPoints(scene); ".
 At present, I need to write a similar function of this.
+I am referring to others' realization at present since it is a huge project.

 # Start date
 2023/4/15